2021–22 North American winter: Seasonal summary

 The 2021–22 winter season began with the formation of a significant winter storm in the Western United States on October 12, resulting in heavy snow accumulations of up to 28 in across much of the Intermountain West and over 80 rescues due to blizzard-like conditions in Utah.
 The system was estimated to have caused at least $50 million in damages.
 After a one-month break in winter weather events due to unfavorable conditions for winter storms, a blizzard began to develop across south-central Canada and the Upper Midwest on November 11.
 December 2021 saw a record warm month across the Lower 48.
 Ten states (New Mexico, Texas, Louisiana, Mississippi, Alabama, Oklahoma, Arkansas, Missouri, Kansas, and Nebraska) saw record warm December's.
 An early December heat wave set all-time record highs in Montana, Washington, Wyoming, and North Dakota.
 Parts of British Columbia saw temperatures of 22.5 C, tying it for an all time Canadian high in December.
 In early-to-mid December, a major system produced a historic tornado outbreak along with wintry weather in the Upper Midwest, followed by another powerful storm that produced an ever larger tornado outbreak along with strong winds across the High Plains just a few days later.
 The storm, being a category 3 atmospheric river event, brought heavy rain and snowfall to the Western United States.
 Over 8 in of rain during the storm were recorded on Mount Tamalpais, a mountain in the San Francisco Bay Area, with San Francisco itself receiving around two inches of rain from the event.
 Around 60 in of snow was recorded in Pinecrest, California.
 The storm caused statewide snowpack in California to increase from 19% of normal to 83% of normal.

 Later that month and into early January, a series of winter storms brought a cold snap and heavy snowfall to parts of the West Coast, particularly areas in the Pacific Northwest region.
 Several weather stations in Washington state recorded record-breaking low temperatures for December 26 and 27, with temperatures at 17 F in Seattle and 7 F in Bellingham.
-This became Seattle’s coldest day in 31 years, because the high for the day was only 23 F. Seattle recorded 9.2 in of snow in December, exceeding the city's normal winter average, while some parts of the region had more than 1 ft.
+This became Seattle's coldest day in 31 years, because the high for the day was only 23 F. Seattle recorded 9.2 in of snow in December, exceeding the city's normal winter average, while some parts of the region had more than 1 ft.
 With five days of snow in a row, Seattle saw the most consecutive snowy days on record since 1969.
 Another storm on January 6 led to the closure of several mountain passes in the Cascade Range, leaving only one east–west route across Washington.
 Snoqualmie Pass reopened to limited traffic four days later.
-In Vancouver, British Colombia, the temperature dropped to -15.3 C on December 27, the coldest temperature there since 1969.
+In Vancouver, British Columbia, the temperature dropped to -15.3 C on December 27, the coldest temperature there since 1969.